 Where the school has concerns about a child's behaviour, the VSHT/VST will be informed at the earliest opportunity.
 Suspension or permanent exclusion will only be considered as a last resort.
-Schools should consult the 'Exclusion Reduction Team' on 07816 372 459 when an exclusion is being considered.
+Schools should consult the 'Exclusion Reduction Team' by completing the presuspension hotline form via Synergy Live when an exclusion is being considered as alternatives such as short breaks provision should be considered first.

-Where a suspension is considered, the school will consult with the VS prior to the suspension, to consider what additional support can be provided to prevent suspension.
+Where a suspension is considered, the school will also consult with the VS prior to the suspension to consider what additional support can be provided to prevent suspension.